Easy On Hold | Blog - what is legal hold music?

 Since you will need to place a copy of the recording on your phone system and play (perform) the composition to your callers, you will need both a public performance license and a reproduction license.

 When your customer calls your business and hears You’re The Inspiration while waiting on hold, your company has just conducted a public performance of that composition.
 Mr. Cetera and Mr. Foster, the composers, have licensed their musical works to publishers.
 The publishers are represented by a performance rights organization (PRO) for the purpose of collecting fees from performance licenses.
-Who has to pay performance rights?
-Restaurants, gyms, TV and radio stations, dance studios, businesses with music on their website and on hold—every entity, for-profit or not—are required to pay the PROs.
+Who has to pay for performance rights?
+Restaurants, gyms, TV and radio stations, dance studios, and businesses with music on their website and on hold—every entity, for-profit or not—are required to pay the PROs.

 Most businesses incorrectly assume that a music download, an audio CD, or a personal Spotify or Pandora account includes the right to play the music in their business.
-A Neilsen Music survey, quoted in the Wall Street Journal revealed:
+A Neilsen Music survey, quoted in the Wall Street Journal, revealed:

 • 83% of businesses use a paid personal music service in their establishments.